Sadam-Barkat/AtliQ-Sales-Analysis-Using_SQL-/README.md

-# SQL Beginner to Advanced For Data Professionals - Codebasics Course
+# SQL Beginner to Advanced - Learning and Projects

 ## Overview

-This repository contains my learning and projects from the **SQL Beginner to Advanced For Data Professionals** course by **Codebasics**, mentored by **Dhaval Patel**.
-The course covers various aspects of SQL, including querying, subqueries, joins, views, and much more, with hands-on practice to solidify the concepts.
+This repository showcases my learning journey and hands-on projects in SQL, covering essential and advanced concepts in database querying and management.
+It includes various SQL techniques, practical exercises, and real-world applications.

+You can also check out the **[Video Presentation](#)** https://youtu.be/uUeUPYtCZrc for a detailed explanation of the project insights.

-## Course Highlights
+## Key Highlights

-- **Basic to Advanced SQL Queries**: Understanding how to effectively write SQL queries from simple to complex.
-- **Database Design & Relationships**: Learning how to design databases and manage relationships between tables.
+- **SQL Querying**: Mastering basic to advanced SQL queries for data retrieval and manipulation.
+- **Database Design**: Understanding database structure, relationships, and optimization.
-- **Advanced SQL Techniques**: Covering CTEs, subqueries, temporary tables, and views.
+- **Advanced Techniques**: Utilizing CTEs, subqueries, joins, views, and temporary tables.
-- **Hands-on Projects**: Practical projects to apply the concepts learned throughout the course.
+- **Practical Projects**: Applying concepts in projects to solve business-related problems.

-## Mentor
-- **Dhaval Patel**: An experienced mentor with a unique teaching style that simplifies complex SQL concepts.

-## Key Topics
+## Topics Covered

-- SQL Basics: SELECT, INSERT, UPDATE, DELETE
+- Basic SQL: SELECT, INSERT, UPDATE, DELETE
 - Subqueries and CTEs
 - Joins (INNER, LEFT, RIGHT, FULL OUTER)
-- Database Relationships and Indexing
 - Views and Temporary Tables
-- SQL Optimization Techniques
+- Database Indexing and Optimization

 ## How to Use This Repository

-This repository contains:
+This repository includes:
-- **SQL Queries**: The queries and scripts I practiced during the course.
+- **SQL Scripts**: Queries and scripts practiced throughout the learning process.
-- **Projects**: Projects demonstrating the application of SQL in real-world scenarios.
+- **Projects**: Real-world projects demonstrating SQL in action.

-Feel free to explore the code, provide feedback, or fork the repository for your own learning purposes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- **Video Presentation**: [Click here to watch the video presentation](#) explaining the key insights and findings from the projects.

+> *(Replace "#" with the actual video link)*